GoodAI/badger-2019/marl/README.md

 ### Reproducing the results

-The experiment can be ran from `experimental/deeprl/experiments/` using either the `run_multiagent.py` script which accepts the commandline parameters, or any of the preconfigured scripts `batch_run_*`.
+The experiment can be ran from the root directory by `marl/experimental/deeprl/experiments/run_multiagent.py` script which accepts the commandline parameters, or any of the preconfigured scripts `marl/experimental/deeprl/experiments/batch_run_*`, the scripts will store serialized models and average reward statistics under `data/models/` and `data/stats`.

 The `run_multiagent.py` script allows you to configure any of the main parameters of the simulation using commandline parameters.
-A complete configuration for each of the networks (ATOC, DDPG, DDPG_global) can be found in their json files under `experimental/deeprl/experiments/data/json`.
+A complete configuration for each of the networks (ATOC, DDPG, DDPG_global) can be found in their json files under `marl/experimental/deeprl/experiments/data/json`.

 ## Discussion and next steps